mbwong/mbwong.github.com/_posts/2014-1-3-favorite-things.md

 I know, I know.
 I'm way behind on my blog posts.
 It's already 2014.
 But anyway here are my favorite books and movies this past year, most of which are not actually from 2013.

 * __[The Act of Killing.][act]__ An absolutely stunning documentary where the filmmaker follows a perpetrator of genocide in Indonesia reenact the act of killing.
 This is a film about the psychology of violence and a portrait of modern day Indonesia.
 It will make you wince, laugh, tear up.
-It might even change the way you think about humans.
+It might even change the way you think about humans and how we are each capable of tremendous evil.
 [act]: http://theactofkilling.com/

-* __[Is The Man Who Is Tall Happy?][tall]__ A film animated by Michel Gondry containing an interview with Noam Chomsky.
-Both enlightening and beautiful.
+* __[Is The Man Who Is Tall Happy?][tall]__ A film animated by Michel Gondry containing an interview with Noam Chomsky, who is one of the most important thinkers alive.
+He spews fascinating observations about science, linguistics, and dropping nuggets here and there about his extremely accomplished life.
+Chomsky is a lovely man.
+The film is similarly enlightening and beautiful and it filled me with warmth and fuzziness.

 [tall]:http://www.youtube.com/watch?v=d9c4xJEP6eI